Gastroparesis Treatments

 Parenteral nutrition is delivering nutrients directly into the bloodstream, bypassing the digestive system.
 Doctor places a thin tube called a catheter in a chest vein, leaving an opening to it outside the skin.
 For feeding, attach a bag containing liquid nutrients or medication to the catheter.
 The fluid enters your bloodstream through the vein.
 Doctor will tell you what type of liquid nutrition to use.

 It is an alternative to the jejunostomy tube and is usually a temporary method to get you through a difficult period with gastroparesis.
-Parenteral nutrition is used only when gastroparesis is severe and is not helped by other methods.
+Parenteral nutrition is useful only when gastroparesis is severe and is not manageable by other methods.

 Gastric Electrical Stimulation